How expensive can a phone really get in 2026? Honestly, the answer feels almost unreal.

 Luxury is fun to read about but not something that should obstruct your financial goals.

-Final Take: What These Expensive Phones Reveal About Luxury in 2025
+Final Take: What These Expensive Phones Reveal About Luxury in 2026

-For some people, luxury is titanium frames and AI cameras.
-For others, luxury is a ₹430-crore pink diamond.
+For some, luxury is titanium frames and AI cameras.

 Different dreams.
 Same device.
-Endless possibilities.
+Endless obsession.

 FAQs